howde-robotics/seek_driver/README.md

 # seek_driver
 Seek ROS Driver.
 This is a rudimentary ROS driver to run a Seek thermal camera leveraging the Seek SDK.
-Tested with the Seek Linux SDK 3.8.0.0 using a S304SP Mosaic Core Starter Kit and ROS melodic
+Tested with the Seek Linux SDK 3.8.0.0 using a S304SP Mosaic Core Starter Kit and ROS Melodic

 This package provides two primary functions:
 - It publishes the display Image, filtered Image, thermography image and telemetry data at a set interval